mrkeww/meteor-fatpack/README.md

 </p>

 # Meteor Fatpack
-Modpack that includes Meteor client (utility client for fabric) and best addons for it from anticope.ml
+Modpack that includes Meteor client (utility client for fabric) and best addons for it from https://anticope.pages.dev

 Please consider giving the project a star if you like it